Penguin2600/CST502-Assign3/README.txt

 ===How to Run===
 From the Project Directory:
 $ant clean                  // clean up the environment
-$ant build                  // builds dplc compiler in obj directory
+$ant builddplc              // builds dplc compiler in dplc directory
+$ant builddplx              // builds dplx interpreter in dplx directory
-$./obj/dplc  <my dpl file>  // compiles the dpl code into int code
+$./dplc/dplc <my dpl file>  // compiles the dpl code into int code
-$./java/dplx <my int file>  // execute the int code
+$./dplx/dplx <my int file>  // execute the int code